 The moisture content of the laundry after spin drying is measured by weighing before and after washing.
 The moisture content is compared with the value of the standard reference machine.
 The average value from five spin cycles forms the basis of assessment and rating.

-The total programme time for a complete washing programme (washing, rinsing and spin drying) is recorded.
+The total program time for a complete washing program (washing, rinsing and spin drying) is recorded.

 6. Water temperature

-The water temperature and the temperature of the textiles during the main washing programme are measured continuously.
-The temperature should not deviate too much from the selected programme, in this case 40°C, and remain as stable as possible throughout the main washing programme.
+The water temperature and the temperature of the textiles during the main washing program are measured continuously.
+The temperature should not deviate too much from the selected program, in this case 40°C, and remain as stable as possible throughout the main washing program.